 The Innovator Series is a collaborative salon style discussion bringing together our engaged network of people from varying industries who want to gain exposure to expertise from Caltech’s information, science, technology, and engineering disciplines.
 Attendees had the opportunity to ask forward looking questions around human motion for robotics, pathways towards regaining voluntary movement with spinal cord stimulation and exoskeletons, AI & human intervention, learning and adaptation, and the next big hurdles.

-James Norman, President of QS Investors, interviews Caltech Professor Aaron Ames covering topics around the societal impacts of Robotics and AI, shifting trends with automation and the workforce, the mathematical approach to solving complex problems, and how one singular motion, walking, can define a much broader class of problems.
+James Norman interviews Caltech Professor Aaron Ames covering topics around the societal impacts of Robotics and AI, shifting trends with automation and the workforce, the mathematical approach to solving complex problems, and how one singular motion, walking, can define a much broader class of problems.
 Solving complex problems often derives from uncovering fundamental simplicities.